How to Create a Pivot Chart in Excel [The Ultimate Guide]

 Now, you can filter the data based on date, month, year, etc. Here, I have filtered the data of the month and chosen the Feb-Mar data on the Pivot Chart in Excel.

-Change Chart Type in Pivot Chart in Excel
+Change Chart Type of a Pivot Chart in Excel

-When you insert a Pivot Chart, it is a Column type by default in Excel.
-So, you can change the chart type in the Pivot Chart in Excel.
-Go through the following procedure:
+When you insert a Pivot Chart, it is a Column chart by default.
+You can change the chart type as follows:

-3. Choose the Change Chart Type tool in the Type group.
+- Choose the Change Chart Type tool in the Type group:

 It will open the Change Chart Type dialog box.
 Now, choose the desired chart type from the list.
 Here, I have selected the Pie chart type.

-Difference Between Chart and Pivot Chart in Excel
+Difference Between a Chart and Pivot Chart in Excel

 Conclusion